colynn/homestead/README.md

 <pre>$ ssh-keygen -t rsa </pre>

 * Defind Your Box Name</br>
-note: If you want to use the custom local box or other box from this site(https://atlas.hashicorp.com/boxes/search).
 <pre>$ grep "vm.box"  ./scripts/homestead.rb -A1 -B1
     # Configure The Box
     config.vm.box = settings["box"] ||= "ubuntu/trusty64"
     config.vm.hostname = settings["hostname"] ||= "dev.example.com"</pre>
+Note: If you want to use the custom local box(can download from http://www.vagrantbox.es/) or other virtualbox from https://atlas.hashicorp.com/boxes/search, you can change the setting of 'config.vm.box', as you saw,the default value is 'ubuntu/trusty64'.</br>
+And you may use this command to add the local box.
+<pre>vagrant box add [customer-box-name] [the local virtualbox file]</pre>
 * Configuring Shared Folders</br>
 The folders property of the ~/.homestead/Homestead.yaml file lists all of the folders you wish to share with your Homestead environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Homestead environment.
 You may configure as many shared folders as necessary:
 <pre>folders: